savonet/book/quickstart.md

 (this information is also present in [the online documentation](https://www.liquidsoap.info/doc-dev/reference.html)).

-It begins with a description of the operator, followed by its type, category and parameters (there is also a section for methods, which is not shown above, but we simply ignore it for now, it will be detailed in [a subsequent section](#sec:records)).
-Here, we see in the type that it is a function, because of the presence of the arrow "`->`": the type of the arguments is indicated on the left of the arrow and the type of the output is indicated on the right.
+It begins with a description of the operator, followed by its type\index{type}, category and arguments\index{argument} (or parameters).
+There is also a section for methods, which is not shown above, but we simply ignore it for now, it will be detailed in [a subsequent section](#sec:records).
+Here, we see in the type that it is a function, because of the presence of the arrow "`->`"\indexop{->}: the type of the arguments is indicated on the left of the arrow and the type of the output is indicated on the right.
 More precisely, we see that it takes three arguments and returns a source with any number of audio, video and midi channels (the precise meaning of `source`